 - Size-based protection.
-All trees on private property over a certain size For example, all trees over 12" diameter at breast height (DBH) - For example, all trees over 12 diameter at breast height (DBH) - Species-based protection.
-All trees of a certain size of one or more key species; frequently used to protect native trees. - For example, all Coast Live Oaks and California Bay Laurels over 10" DBH - Heritage tree protection.
-Trees with landscape/ecological/historic value - For example, all London Planetrees over 20" DBH - Location-based protection.
-Trees in specific locations or zoning districts - For example, all trees over 20" DBH within the required front yard long of properties along the 100 block of Main Street, or within the R1 District - Conditions-based protection.
-Trees planted or retained as a condition for a development project, or trees planted to replace an unlawfullyremoved tree
+All trees on private property over a certain size For example, all trees over 12 inches diameter at breast height (DBH) - Species-based protection.
+All trees of a certain size of one or more key species; frequently used to protect native trees.
+For example, all Coast Live Oaks over 10 inches DBH - Heritage tree protection.
+Trees with landscape/ecological/historic value - For example, all London Planetrees over 20 inches DBH - Location-based protection.
+Trees in specific locations or zoning districts - For example, all front yard trees over 20 inches DBH in the R1 District - Conditions-based protection.
+Trees planted or retained as a condition for a development project, or trees planted to replace an unlawfully-removed tree